virgesmith/pico-crypto-key/README.md

 On thing not measured or considered here is the difference in power consumption between Cortex M33 vs Hazard3...

-### Notes/issues

-- build and install picotool separately against head of sdk (which still uses mbedtls 2), otherwise the build will try building picotool against mbedtls 3, which won't work
-- USB on pico 2 doesn't work with latest TinyUSB release (0.16).
-Workaround using latest Pico SDK + submodules.
-(I have the 2.0.0 release pointing to TinyUSB 0.16 for reproducibility)
-- Writes to the final flash block do not persist.
-See [here](https://forums.raspberrypi.com/viewtopic.php?t=375912).
-Simple workaround is to use the penultimate block.
-- Not all prebuilt RISC-V toolchains seem to work, see [here](https://forums.raspberrypi.com/viewtopic.php?t=375713).
-[This one](https://github.com/raspberrypi/pico-sdk-tools/releases/download/v2.0.0-1/riscv-toolchain-14-aarch64-lin.tar.gz) worked for me.

-## Update v1.3.1

-- Adds support for Pimoroni [Tiny2040](https://shop.pimoroni.com/products/tiny-2040?variant=39560012300371).
-- The webauthn-style workflow example has been improved.

-## Update v1.3

-Adds:

-- Time synchronisation between host and device
-- Device info: firmware version, board type, current time
-- Generation of time-based authentication tokens (like Webauthn)
-- Multiple build targets: Pico and Pico W. LED now works on Pico W.
-- Switch to short-form public keys.

-## Update v1.2

-The device pin is now configurable.
-See [PIN protection](#pin-protection) and the [change pin](#change-pin) example.

-## Update v1.1
+## USB improvements (v1.1.0)

-The device now uses USB CDC rather than serial to communicate with the host which allows much faster bitrates and avoids the need to encode binary data.
-Performance is improved, but varies considerably by task (results are for a 1000kB input):
+v1.1.0 switched to USB CDC rather than serial to communicate with the host which allows much faster bitrates and avoids the need to encode binary data.
+Performance is improved, but varies considerably by task (results are for a 1000kB input on a RP2040):

 | task    | CDC<br>time(s) | CDC<br>bitrate(kbps) | serial<br>time(s) | serial<br>bitrate(kbps)| Speedup(%) |
 |:--------|---------------:|---------------------:|------------------:|-----------------------:|-----------:|